Comparison of The Best AI Language Learning Apps

 3. Praktika

 Praktika distinguishes itself through its immersive 3D avatar system that simulates face-to-face interactions.
-Currently focused primarily on English language learners, the app offers diverse scenarios - ranging from ordering coffee and navigating job interviews to engaging in everyday small talk.
-The lifelike AI "persons" speak naturally, listen to your responses, and provide real-time feedback on grammar, vocabulary, and pronunciation accuracy.
+Currently focused primarily on English language learners, the app offers diverse scenarios — ranging from ordering coffee and navigating job interviews to engaging in everyday small talk.
+The lifelike AI personas speak naturally, listen to your responses, and provide real-time feedback on grammar, vocabulary, and pronunciation accuracy.

 Download Praktika